 Question: “My 31 year old son is disabled and has lived with his 89 year old grandmother for about 10 years.
 He does not hold a job and receives Social Security Disability, Medicare and Medicaid.
 Now that his grandmother is ill and not expected to live much longer, I am concerned that he will have no place to live.
 Is there any way that his grandmother can transfer title of her house to him upon her death and not affect his existing government benefits?“

 Answer: The answer to your question is not that simple.
-The short answer is that a person who is receiving means tested governmental assistance such as Social Security Supplemental Income (SSI) and/or Medicaid can own a home and if someone on behalf of the special needs person is paying any of the mortgage payments or any payments of money that can be considered support and maintenance such as payments for shelter and/or food then their benefits can be reduced.
+The short answer is that a person who is receiving means tested Government Benefits such as Social Security Supplemental Income (SSI) and/or Medicaid can own a home and if someone on behalf of the special needs person is paying any of the mortgage payments or any payments of money that can be considered support and maintenance such as payments for shelter and/or food then their Government Benefits can be reduced.
 The following is a list or countable and non-countable resources as well as a description of in-kind income support and maintenance (ISM) as well some basic rules for Special Needs Trusts.

 Social Security will categorize any distribution you make to or for the beneficiary as some form of income, subject to its “income rules”.
 Then, if the income buys some kind of asset (or becomes an asset itself such as money in a bank account), the asset will be subject to separate “resource rules”.